Picovoice/pico-cookbook/recipes/llm-voice-assistant/ios/README.md

 pod install
 ```

-2. Open the `PicoLLMCompletionDemo.xcworkspace` in XCode
+2. Open the `LLMVoiceAssistantDemo.xcworkspace` in XCode

 3. Replace `let ACCESS_KEY = "${YOUR_ACCESS_KEY_HERE}"` in the file [VieModel.swift](./LLMVoiceAssistantDemo/ViewModel.swift) with your AccessKey obtained from [Picovoice Console](https://console.picovoice.ai/).